Klaus Fuchs: Trial and imprisonment

 Fuchs was prosecuted by Sir Hartley Shawcross and was convicted on 1 March 1950 of four counts of breaking the Official Secrets Act by "communicating information to a potential enemy."
 Fuchs had entered guilty pleas, and his barrister Derek Curtis-Bennett limited his case to a general plea in mitigation on the grounds of his state of mind and desire to assist the Soviets in defeating the Nazis and winning the war.
 Fuchs consented to the advice not to raise the question of inducement in his decision to admit guilt.

-After a trial lasting less than 90 minutes that was based on his confession, Lord Goddard sentenced Fuchs to 14 years' imprisonment, the maximum for espionage.
+After a trial lasting less than ninety minutes that was based on his confession, Lord Goddard sentenced Fuchs to fourteen years' imprisonment, the maximum for espionage.
 The judge argued that his crime could not have been considered treason (which was a capital crime), because the Soviet Union was classed as an ally at the time.
 On 21 February 1951, he was formally stripped of his British citizenship.

 The head of the British H-bomb project, Sir William Penney, visited Fuchs in prison in 1952.
-While imprisoned, Fuchs was friendly with the Irish Republican Army prisoner Seamus Murphy with whom he played chess and helped to escape.
+While imprisoned, Fuchs was friendly with, and played chess with, the Irish Republican Army prisoner Seamus Murphy - but declined an invitation to join in Murphy's successful escape attempt.

 Fuchs was released on 23 June 1959 after he had served nine years and four months of his sentence (as was then required in England where long-term prisoners were entitled by law to one third off for good behaviour in prison) at Wakefield Prison and promptly emigrated to the German Democratic Republic (GDR).